Get All Your Keto Answers Right Here!

 How do I figure out/track my macros?

 There is no shortage of macro calculators online, simply Google “keto macro calculator” and take your pick.
-For personalized macronutrient calculations and coaching, become a clients, you will receive custom macros tailored your specific needs and individual health concerns.
+Personalized macro calculations are part of my coaching packages – become a client and you will receive custom macros tailored your specific needs and individual health concerns.

 Do I have to eat all organic foods?